whg-training/whg-training-resources/docs/sequence_data_analysis/IGV/Exploring_reads_in_IGV.md

 * Zoom into this location to look at the sequence.
 Can you figure out the amino acid change(s)?

 * How many reads support this in each sample?
 What alleles do they carry?
 What are their IDs?
 Are they well mapped?
   Are they properly paired?
 Where is their pair?

-**Note.** By default you are looking at all reads (including those that didn't map very well.)
-There's an option hidden away under `Preferences` -> `Alignment` that lets you set a mapping quality threshold.
-A good default value to put here is 20 (but remember that by doing this you are filtering some reads!)

 **Note.** 'properly paired' means that the two reads in the pair align to the same region in the right orientation, and roughly fall within the distribution of insert sizes inferred from all the read pairs in the data.
 The aligner (`bwa` in this case) sets a flag in the BAM file to reflect this.